 The AI mirror effect.
 Why your platform decides whether AI helps or hurts.

-The data point that changed the conversation came from a single chart in the DORA 2025 State of DevOps Report.
+The data point that changed the conversation came from the DORA 2024 State of DevOps Report.
 The same AI tooling, dropped into two different delivery systems, produced opposite outcomes.
-Code quality up 3.4 percent on the healthy side.
-Stability down 7.2 percent on the weak side.
+Code quality improved on the healthy side.
+Stability fell 7.2 percent on the weak side.
 The tool was constant.
 The platform was the variable.
-The report calls this the AI mirror effect, and it is the most important framing of AI in software engineering published in the last twelve months.
+The report calls this the AI mirror effect, and it is the most important framing of AI in software engineering published in recent years.

 This piece explains the mechanism, the operational signals platform teams should track, and what to fix first if you want AI adoption to land on the right side of the mirror.